Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits

-The final error upper bound [Eq.~\eqref{eq:deb3}] simplifies to: \bes \ees
+The final error upper bound [Eq.~\eqref{adtime}] simplifies to: \bes \ees

-Now, since in this example $\|H'(s)\|$ is finite $\forall s$, in fact the projection is not necessary and known bounds are already finite.
-Indeed, the JRS bound for $\theta(s^*)$ quoted in Eq.~\eqref{eq:JRS-AT} is clearly finite for the present example [recall Corollary~\ref{cor:JRScomp}].
-Thus in the next subsection we consider an example where $\|H'(s)\|$ is unbounded.
+Now, since in this example $\|H'(s)\|$ is finite and $\Lambda$-independent $\forall s$, in fact the projection $P$ is not necessary and known bounds are already $\Lambda$-independent.
+Indeed, the JRS bound for $\theta(s^*)$ quoted in Eq.~\eqref{eq:JRS-AT} is clearly $\Lambda$-independent for the present example [recall Corollary~\ref{cor:JRScomp}].
+Thus in the next subsection we consider an example where $\|H'(s)\|$ diverges with $\Lambda$.